natalieagus/50005/docs/Admin/getting-started.md

 ## Setting Up a POSIX-Compliant OS

 POSIX-compliant means UNIX or UNIX-like: Linux distributions, macOS, or WSL on Windows.
 Anything mainstream that is not native Windows will work.
-We recommend Ubuntu 22 or 24 if you are a beginner.
+We recommend Ubuntu 22 or newer if you are a beginner.
 If you are feeling adventurous, ArchLinux is a good learning experience.

 ### macOS Users

 macOS is already POSIX-compliant, so you can do most labs and run all lecture code as-is.
 The one exception is [**Lab TOCTOU Race Condition Attack**]({{ site.baseurl }}/labs/02-toctou), which requires a Linux environment.
 You have two options:

 1. Pair with a teammate who has Linux for that lab.
-2. Install UTM with Ubuntu 22.
+2. Install UTM with Ubuntu 22 or newer.
 This works out of the box on Apple Silicon and takes about 5 GB.
 If you want the full CLI experience, the server version (no desktop environment) is sufficient.
-Download links are available on eDimension.

 ### Windows Users